thefloatingcity/website/README.md

-# Hello!
+# TFCWebsite
-This is the repository for the private website developed for the Minecraft server, The Floating City.
-It's a creative building, no fly, one of a kind niche server.
-The IP for the server is `thefloating.city`, and if you're ever looking for a unique server with a friendly playerbase, consider checking it out!
+This is the is a website for the [The Floating City](https://thefloating.city), which is a creative building, no fly, one-of-a-kind-niche Minecraft server.
+If that sounds any interesting to you, come check us out sometime, yeah?

-## Why is this public?
-Currently this website is just for sketching out ideas for the actual released website.
-I'm not sure if it'll be a static website like it is now, or forums, like Xenforo or Discourse.
-GitHub Pages is only free if the repository is public, so here we are!

-## Alright, so how can I contribute?
+Currently, the website isn't too great, just basic HTML with a bit of JavaScript.
+I'm hoping that in the future it'll be built with a proper, modern web framework, but I haven't learned any of those yet..
+I'm hoping someone else might be able to help me with that!

+## Contributing
-If you see any bugs, typos, or anything that can be improved, feel free to submit a pull request or file an issue.
-I welcome even the smallest issues or nitpicks.
-I'm not currently using any frameworks or anything, just pure CSS and maybe a hint of JavaScript, who knows.
+If you'd like to contribute, feel free to submit a pull request or file an issue.
+I welcome even the smallest issues or nitpicks!
+Heck, got an idea for a complete makeover of the site?
+Make a pr and I'll gladly take a look at it! :)

-## This README is pretty empty, where's the rest?
-There's a much better README you can find at the server's custom plugin's repository, [here](https://github.com/ItsTehBrian/TFCPlugin).